-An action may have preconditions where a Precondition is something that needs to be in place before an action can occur, e.g. confirmation of a precursor action.
+An action may have preconditions where a Precondition is something that must be in place before an action can occur, e.g. confirmation of a precursor action.
 Whether preconditions are satisfied is evaluated when an actor tries to perform the action and not before.
 Presence for an action means an actor can initiate it and is independent of whether the preconditions are satisfied.
 However, the successful completion of the action may depend on whether its preconditions were satisfied.
-The service as a whole may assume responsibility for providing fallback if a precondition is not met, and the service description may indicate functionality without explicitly containing details of how preconditions are satisfied or otherwise mitigated.
+The service as a whole may provide fallback if a precondition is not met, and the service description may indicate functionality without explicitly containing details of how preconditions are satisfied or otherwise mitigated.

 Analogous to the relationship between actions and preconditions, the Process Model may imply Dependencies for succeeding steps in a process, e.g. that a previous step has successfully completed, or may be isolated to a given step.
-An example of the latter would be a dependency that the host server has scheduled maintenance and access attempts at these times would fail.
-Dependencies related to the process model do not affect the presence of a service although these may affect whether the business function successfully completes.
-The service as a whole may assume responsibility for providing fallback if a dependency is not met, and the service description may indicate functionality without explicitly containing details of how dependencies are satisfied or otherwise mitigated.
+An example of the latter would be a dependency that the host server has